krasninja/querycat/docs/development/components.md

 ## IRowsInputKeys

 The interfaces declare the additional methods to describe keys (index) columns.
 The key column is the special column that can be used for data filter.
-Before first `ReadNext` calling, the QueryCat host calls `SetKeyColumnValue` method.
+Before first `ReadNextAsync` calling, the QueryCat host calls `SetKeyColumnValue` method.
 That way, you can optimize your select strategy.
 For example, instead of parsing all the files, parse the ones that match index.

 - `GetKeyColumns`.
 Get all supported keys columns.
 - `SetKeyColumnValue`.
 Set key column value before query.